amirsayyad7686/Arduino_Labview_Serial/README.md

 > Charts needs to refresh in a periodic time for maintain performance in this example is 1 day period you should change it with your different use

 > [!WARNING]
-> Charts needs to refresh in a periodic time for maintain performance in this example is 1 day period you should change it with your different use
+> Loop timer in labview should be more than arduino loop delay